kurpenok/ds_from_scratch/README.md

-# Data Science from Scratch
+# Code examples from book "Data Science from Scratch"